sammusic27/PHP-h3m/README.md

 Run   node js/index.js   and look at the console and the json data has been saved into  js/data  folder.

-## Server to interactive map (in progress)
+## Server interactive map (now shows the minimap only)

-File  js/server.js    run the server of node js which displays the canvas tag.
+File  js/server/server.js  run the server of node js which displays the canvas tag.
 Here should be display the map from json format.